Drew’s Journey with Noonan Syndrome

 Understanding Noonan Syndrome: A Comprehensive Overview

-Noonan Syndrome is a genetic disease that can cause many symptoms, including short stature, abnormal bleeding and, for most patients, heart defects resulting in congenital heart disease.
+Noonan Syndrome is a genetic disease that can cause many symptoms, including short stature, abnormal bleeding, and, for most patients, heart defects resulting in congenital heart disease.

 Drew was one such patient treated at Lurie Children’s Hospital of Chicago.
 Drew’s mother, Katie, now serving on the board of the Noonan Syndrome Foundation, shared Drew’s deeply touching story.